 These portfolios are invested in a mix of fixed income and equity securities, and a mix of value and momentum equity holdings.

-- Tools - A key tool used by the students of B.I.G. are the Bloomberg terminals of the College’s Bloomberg Lab
+Bloomberg Terminals - A key tool used by the students of BIG are the Bloomberg terminals of the College's Bloomberg Lab